KarthikB-dev/konote/manual.md

 getting a workout done, or cleaning your room.

 In the console, type `konote qt <name of long term goal>` to add one to your list.

+### Viewing tasks that were made
+Go to your home directory, then a folder named `konote_files` and find a file called `Tasks.yaml`.

+This file stores all the tasks you have made.
+You can edit it directly, and new tasks will be created